Are you often thinking of how to be more productive within your personal and/or professional life?

-Busy work is a thief that steals your productivity without your knowledge.
-You get to the end of your day and you haven’t made any real progress on your goals.
+Let’s be real with ourselves – Busy work is a thief that steals our productivity without our knowledge.
+We get to the end of our day and haven’t made any real progress on our goals.
 Maybe you re-organized your desk or updated your blog.
 But you haven’t done anything that will truly help you build your business.

 Busy work feels urgent.

 The important thing to understand about busy work is that feels urgent.
 However, busy work never adds value to your business.
 An example of busy work would be checking your social media accounts the second your phone dings.
 Doing this makes you feel productive even though you aren’t.

 In order to say no to busy work, you have to be willing to say ‘no’ to seemingly urgent tasks.
 For example, if you’re working on a client project and you get a message that it’s time to update your website software, then it’s easy to get off track.
 Before you know it, your day is over and the client project is still waiting for you.